Designations Congruent with Things: Chapter 23

 Concepts slot back into place and drag whole swaths of context with them—his six degrees, RFID, a lonely day, and Mako.
 Someone in his head had been thinking about cranial windows, but only Spider-Man villains biohack their way to imagined telepathic restitution.

 “Oh?”
 Hermann says.
-“You have enough theory of mind to realize that the past twenty minutes of my existence has consisted of finding you in a state of collapse, observing you control our light fixtures remotely, and failing to prevent your descent into total panic of unknown etiology that looked suspiciously akin to a seizure prodrome but fortunately was not.
-How gratifying for me.”
+“You have enough theory of mind to realize that the past twenty minutes of my existence has consisted of finding you in a state of collapse, observing you control our light fixtures remotely, and failing to prevent your descent into total panic of unknown etiology that looked suspiciously akin to a seizure prodrome but fortunately was not?
+How gratifying.”

 “Every day is an unusual day for you,” Hermann says.
 “Give me my phone.”

-“No,” Newt says, tightening his grip on the appropriated piece of Gottliebian hardware that he is, miraculously, still holding.
+“No.” Newt tightens his grip on the appropriated piece of Gottliebian hardware he’s miraculously still holding.
 “I can explain.”

 “Please do so,” Hermann says.

-“The thing with the lights is not a creepy post-drift epiphenomenon thing; I did that myself.
+“The thing with the lights isn’t a creepy post-drift epiphenomenon thing; I did that myself.
 With technology.
 Human technology made by humans.
 Conventional.
 Clever, but conventional.”

-Hermann immediately snaps his fingers like the baller hypothesis-tester that he is.
+Hermann snaps his own fingers like the baller hypothesis-tester he is.

 Newt smiles faintly in the dark.
 “Good thought,” he says.
-“The other thing, the silent-freak-out thing, that’s been happening with decreasing frequency for weeks now, is like, it’s like, well, I think it’s a metabolically expensive state.
-A lot of pathways get revved up at the same time and I just don’t think I can neurochemically support that and keep talking and maintaining total situational awareness and stuff; I am guessing my EEG looks like crap when that happens, but it’s getting better and it’s always self-limited.”
+“The other thing, the silent-freak-out thing that’s been happening with decreasing frequency for weeks now, is like, it’s like, well, I think it’s a metabolically expensive state.
+A lot of pathways get revved up at the same time and I don’t think I can neurochemically support that and keep talking and maintaining total situational awareness and stuff; I’m guessing my EEG looks like crap when it happens, but it’s getting better and it’s always self-limited.”

 “So far,” Hermann snaps.